Monkeystation/photanol-com/src/pages/index.md

         #### RESPONSIBILITIES

+        Responsibilities include:

         * Engineering support for pilot, demo and commercial installation.

         * In particular focus on down stream processing for product recovery from photobioreactors, with overall view on integration with our photo-bio reactors (recycling, optimization)

         * Maintain and develop models for Techno Economic Evaluation, and use these for scenario analysis to support the business strategy for DSP, as well as Up Stream Process.

         * Develop and maintain process models to support process engineering.

         #### CHARACTERISTICS

+        In brief, we are looking for a candidate with the following characteristics:

         * Background in chemical engineering, (bio)process-technology or -engineering